Print

 Instructions

-1. Mix the ahi poke: In a medium bowl, combine the cubed tuna, sliced sweet onion and green onion, ogo or limu (if using), shoyu, toasted sesame oil, Hawaiian sea salt, inamona or macadamia nuts, toasted sesame seeds, and crushed red pepper.
-Gently stir, combining the ingredients well.
-Cover and transfer to the refrigerator to marinate for at least 1 hour. [gallery columns="2" size="full" ids="37335,37337"]
+1. Mix the ahi poke: In a medium bowl, combine the cubed tuna, sweet onion, green onion, ogo or limu (if using), shoyu, toasted sesame oil, Hawaiian sea salt, inamona or macadamia nuts (if using), toasted sesame seeds, and crushed red pepper.
+Gently stir to combine. [gallery columns="2" size="full" ids="37335,37337"]

 Notes

-• Storage: While this ahi poke is best enjoyed fresh, the day it’s prepared, you can store leftovers in the refrigerator for up to 1-2 days.
-Enjoy leftovers straight out of the refrigerator.
+• Shoyu ahi poke is best enjoyed fresh, the day it’s made.
+Leftovers can be stored in an airtight container in the refrigerator for up to 1-2 days.
+Enjoy chilled, straight from the refrigerator.